What is “City Church Network?”

 Where and when do your home churches meet?

 All of our churches currently meet in southeast Nashville between I-65 South and I-40 East.
-We are working with a team to start a new home church network in east Nashville in the Donelson/Hermitage area as well as equipping a new apostolic team in north Nashville.
+We are working with a team to start a new home church network in east Nashville in the Donelson/Hermitage area.

-Our eight home churches meet at different days and times.
+Our twelve home churches meet at different days and times.
 To get connected with any of these gatherings, please e-mail our Training Pastor, James Harvey: email@example.com.

 How is your network structured?
 Who are the leaders?

 We have many teams of disciples meeting based on felt needs and spiritual gifts.

 Overseer Team: Eight men meet on the first Saturday of every month to evaluate the health and reproduction of our south Nashville network of churches, leaders, and field teams.